sablier-labs/docs/docs/contracts/v2/reference/core/contract.SablierV2LockupDynamic.md

 ### MAX_SEGMENT_COUNT

-The maximum number of segments permitted in a lockup dynamic stream.
+The maximum number of segments allowed in a dynamic stream.

 _This is initialized at construction time and cannot be changed later._